Hussainish/LaDolceVitaFinal/README.md

    ```
 2.**Rename Project Directory** : Make sure to name the project folder whatever suits you or you can keep the same name it has.
 3. **Setup Database**:
-   - Import the `database.sql` file from the `db` directory into MySQL or you can run DB.php once for minimal dabase creation.
+   - Import the `restaurant.sql` file from the `db` directory into MySQL or you can run `DB.php` once for minimal dabase creation - if you want you can update the database name in `DB.php` so that the newly created database will have the name you want.
+   - In case you are using wampserver, you can create a database in `phpmyadmin` and then import `restaurant.sql` from the `db` directory.
    - Update the `config/config.php` file with your database credentials.

 3. **Run the Project Locally**: